the-datageek/flatdango/README.md

 http://lcalhost:3000/films
 - Open the index.html file on your browser to run the application.
 - Write your code in the <code>index.js</code> file.
 The base URL for your API will be http://loalhost:3000

+### Access
+To access the conent on the browser:

+*click on this link: https://the-datageek.github.io/flatdango/

+or

+* Mac users: run <code>open index.html</code> on your terminal
+* WSL/Ubuntu users: run <code>explorer.exe index.html</code>  on your terminal

+or

+* Visual Studio Code:
+-Install <code>Live Server </code>extension
+-Click on code <code>Go Live </code>on the bottom right center

 ### Deliverables
 As a user, I can: